award

 Losing a loved one unexpectedly brings immense emotional, physical, and financial burdens to surviving family members.
 When that loss is the result of someone else’s wrongful or negligent actions, the survivors may have the right to file a wrongful death lawsuit to seek compensation.
 While legal action cannot fill the emotional void or bring back a loved one, it can help ease the financial difficulties that often accompany such a tragedy.

-Wrongful death cases are legally complex and require substantial evidence and skilled legal representation to prove successfully in court.
+Wrongful death cases are legally complex and require substantial evidence, as well as skilled legal representation, to be successfully proven in court.
 Our wrongful death attorneys in Burbank are dedicated to conducting a thorough investigation of your case to help you secure the maximum compensation possible.
-In order to win a wrongful death claim, you must show that your loved one’s death resulted from another’s negligence.
+To win a wrongful death claim, you must show that your loved one’s death resulted from another’s negligence.
 This type of claim allows you to seek financial compensation for both economic losses and emotional suffering.

 Although wrongful death cases may coincide with criminal prosecution, our Burbank personal injury attorneys focus on the civil aspect of the lawsuit.
 The standard of proof in a civil wrongful death claim is lower than in a criminal case, making it a viable option for seeking justice.

-Who Can Sue for Wrongful Death in Burbank?
+Who Can File a Wrongful Death Claim in Burbank?

-• Dependent Minors: If there is no surviving spouse or children, minors who depended on the decedent for at least 50% of their financial support, such as stepchildren.
+If no spouse or children survive, minors (including stepchildren) who depended on the decedent for at least 50% of their financial support.

 Wrongful Death Statistics in Burbank